joe-jngigi/joe_jngigi_beta/docs/README.md

 The `mongoose.connect`: This is a method provided by the Mongoose library to connect to a MongoDB database.
 It establishes a connection between a Node.js application and the specified MongoDB database through the `MONGO_URI`.
 It's worth noting that this line is typically called when the application starts or when it needs to connect to the MongoDB database.
 Once the connection is established, it can be reused throughout the application's lifecycle, and you don't need to establish a new connection every time you interact with the database.

-The line `export default connectDB;` exports the connectDB function, allowing other parts of the application to use it to establish a connection to the MongoDB database.
+The line `export default connectDB;` exports the `connectDB` function, allowing other parts of the application to use it to establish a connection to the MongoDB database.

 ## Next Auth

 NextAuth.js.
 NextAuth.js is a popular authentication library for Next.js applications.
 It simplifies the implementation of authentication by providing a set of pre-built authentication providers, such as OAuth, JWT, email/password, and more.

-In this application, we have a custom signIn/signOut page, and in that note, we have already set up the database connection and made sure we can sign up.
-In this phase, we need to have what we call the protection of pages, which is crutial to maybe protect important data.
+In this application, we have a custom `signIn/signOut` page, and in that note, we have already set up the database connection and made sure we can sign up.
+In this phase, we need to have what we call the protection of pages, which is crucial to maybe protect important data.
 By this, we are using `next-auth` as the provider, where we start by setting up the authentication.
-For this we create an API provided by next-auth, thorugh the path `api/auth/[...nextuth]`
+For this we create an API provided by next-auth, through the path `api/auth/[...nextuth]`

 ```TS
 import NextAuth from "next-auth"